cloudify-cosmo/docs.getcloudify.org/content/installation/from-script.md

 ---
 layout: bt_wiki
-title: Installing with get-cloudify.py
+title: Installing Using a Python Script
 category: Installation
 draft: false
 weight: 300

 ---

-[get-cloudify.py](http://gigaspaces-repository-eu.s3.amazonaws.com/org/cloudify3/get-cloudify.py) is a Python script that is dedicated to installing Cloudify on different platforms.
+You can use the [get-cloudify.py](http://gigaspaces-repository-eu.s3.amazonaws.com/org/cloudify3/get-cloudify.py) Python script to install the Cloudify environment on various operating sytems.

-{{% gsWarning title="Prerequisites Installation" %}}
+{{% gsWarning title="Forced Prerequisites Installation" %}}

-By default, this script will not install any prerequisites.
-You can supply it with the `--force` flag which will install all prerequisites without prompting you for anything other than a sudoer password (if required).
+By default, this script does not install any prerequisites.
+If required, you can force prerequisites' installation using the `--force` flag.
+This argument installs all prerequisites without prompting you for anything other than a sudoer password (if required).
 {{% /gsWarning %}}

 ## Installation Prerequisites
-For all users the following components are required:
+The following components are required for all operating systems.
+Additional, system-specfic requirements are also provided.

 * [Python 2.7.X](https://www.python.org/downloads/)
 * [pip 6.0+](https://pip.pypa.io/en/stable/installing/)
 * [virtualenv 12.0+](https://virtualenv.readthedocs.org/en/latest/installation.html)

-### For Windows users
+### Windows System Prerequisites
 * PyCrypto ([32bit](http://repository.cloudifysource.org/org/cloudify3/components/pycrypto-2.6.win32-py2.7.exe) / [64bit](http://repository.cloudifysource.org/org/cloudify3/components/pycrypto-2.6.win-amd64-py2.7.exe))

-### For Linux users
+### Linux System Prerequisites
 * Python development headers (`python-dev` in Ubuntu/Debian or `python-devel` in CentOS/RHEL)
 * C compiler (`gcc`)

-### For OS X users
+### OS X  System Prerequisites

 * [Xcode Command Line Tools](https://developer.apple.com/library/ios/technotes/tn2339/_index.html#//apple_ref/doc/uid/DTS40014588-CH1-DOWNLOADING_COMMAND_LINE_TOOLS_IS_NOT_AVAILABLE_IN_XCODE_FOR_OS_X_10_9__HOW_CAN_I_INSTALL_THEM_ON_MY_MACHINE_)

-## Downloading and using
+## Download the Script
-1. [Download](http://gigaspaces-repository-eu.s3.amazonaws.com/org/cloudify3/get-cloudify.py) the script (right click the link and choose Save).
+1. [Download the script](http://gigaspaces-repository-eu.s3.amazonaws.com/org/cloudify3/get-cloudify.py) by right-clicking the link and selecting **Save**.
-2. Run `python get-cloudify.py -h` to get a detailed help manual.
+2. Run `python get-cloudify.py -h` to display detailed help.

-### Installing the latest stable release into a new virtualenv
+### Install the latest stable release to a new virtualenv
-Run the following command in order to create new virtualenv (`my_virtualenv`) and install Cloudify in it:
+Run the following command to create new virtualenv (`my_virtualenv`) and install the Cloudify environment in it.

+{{% gsNote title="Installing within a virtualenv" %}}
+If you are already within a virtualenv when you run the script, if have not specified the `--virtualenv` flag, the script installs the Cloudify environment in the currently active virtualenv.
+{{% /gsNote %}}

 {{< gsHighlight  bash  >}}
 $ python get-cloudify.py -e my_virtualenv --installvirtualenv